luxxedd/windowsjunkfiledeleter/README.md

 - Downloaded Program Files (`C:\Windows\Downloaded Program Files`)

 ## ⚠️ Disclaimer
 **Use at your own risk!** This script requires **Administrator privileges** and will permanently delete files from the listed directories.
 Ensure you **understand the effects** before running it.
 It is not our responsibility for any damages that your system may have when running the file.
+This text for README.MD is AI-Generated.

 ## 🎯 Features
 ✅ Opens temp directories for manual review